-(ii) Identify the proposed action, including institutional controls and the permit exemptions authorized under RCW 70.105D.090;
+(ii) Identify the proposed interim action, including institutional controls and the permit exemptions authorized under RCW 70A.305.090;

-(iii) Identify the likely or planned schedule for the action;
+(iii) Identify the likely or planned schedule for the proposed interim action;

-(iv) Reference any planning documents prepared for the action;
+(iv) Reference any planning documents prepared for the proposed interim action;

-(v) Identify department staff who may be contacted for further information; and
+(v) Identify Ecology staff who may be contacted for further information; and

-(vi) Invite public comment on the routine cleanup or interim action.
-The public comment period shall extend for at least thirty days from the date of the mailing of notice.
+(vi) Invite public comment on the proposed interim action.

+(b) Comment period.
+Ecology will provide the public at least thirty days from the date the notice is issued to comment on a proposed interim action.